Ordering Fast Food in Spanish: phrases and conversations

 Listening Activity No. 2: Ordering in Spanish at a restaurant

-New vocabulary in the conversation:
+Key vocabulary in the conversation:

-• Una porción extra de papas fritas” means “An extra of french fries”
+• Una porción extra de papas fritas”, means “An extra of french fries”

-• ¿Desea agregarle algo más?” means “Would you like to add something else?”
+• ¿Desea agregarle algo más?”, means “Would you like to add something else?”

-• Está bien, aquí tiene” means “That’s ok.
+• Está bien, aquí tiene”, means “That’s ok.
 Here you go!”

 Ordering Fast food in Spanish